Skip to content

 8. Verify ordinance or law insurance coverage

 If your homeowner's insurance policy doesn't include 'ordinance or law' coverage, you pay for Chapter 7A upgrades yourself — even on insurance-covered claim work.
-Premium Nevada County homeowners verify this coverage before scoping.
-The differential on whole-exterior Chapter 7A scope can run $15,000-$40,000+.
+Nevada County owners confirm this coverage is actually in force before any substantial exterior scope is drawn.
+Across a whole-exterior WUI upgrade the code-driven portion commonly adds five figures to the job — real money to absorb yourself if the policy language leaves it out.
 See Wildfire Insurance and Home Hardening and Wildfire Rebuild Siding Claim.

 9. Build the Safer from Wildfires documentation file